Have a Road Sign Down or Missing?

 Need a New Address?

 Rowan County adopted an Addressing Ordinance to ensure that efficient police, fire and emergency service is provided to the citizens of Rowan County.
-This ordinance requires all new homes to be assigned numbers by the Planning and Development Department staff in according with accepted procedures.
+This ordinance requires all new homes to be assigned numbers by the Planning & Development Department staff in according with accepted procedures.

 What do I need to get an address?

-Can my driveway be named?
+Why does my driveway need to be named?